publishpress/PublishPress-Blocks/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add advanced features to the official WordPress Gutenberg editor plugin like: edition profiles, lightbox on galleries
+Add advanced features to the official WordPress Gutenberg editor plugin like: profile edition, tons of new blocks

 == Description ==

-This plugin
+This plugin comes over the Gutenberg plugin with an enhancement of the native blocks or adding new blocks.
+Gutenberg is the future of WordPress, start building with it today and get ready for tomorrow!

 Additional features added to Gutenberg plugin:
-- Create edition profiles and asign user or user group to the profile
+- Create edition profiles and assign user or user group to the profile
 - Select each edition tool per profile
 - Activate lightbox effect in Gutenberg galleries
 - Display alt information as lightbox caption in galleries